 “Before you know it, you’ll have practiced your conversation so much you won’t even need the script anymore, and you’ll have different variants and tweaks up your sleeve to use dependent on the specific situation.”

 This article is an abridged version of the presentation Michelle’s presentation ‘The Top 5 Difficult Conversations recruiters have and how to master them,’ at ATC2021 DIGITAL.
-You can watch the full playback here.
+Watch the full playback below.

 Cover Image: Source